Uclusion/uclusion-blog/_posts/2021-09-13-goldilocks-methodology.md

 As you can see above, for most teams, the only viable source of information is internal opinion.
 But you can still be data driven by using the opinions of as many employees as possible.

 This is the real principle of self-organizing that almost all agile methodologies espouse.
-If the experiment evaluation is put in the hands of a single manager, product manager or project manager, then eventually all process innovation will be stifled.
+If instead the experiment evaluation is put in the hands of a single manager, product manager or project manager, then eventually the team's process innovation will be stifled.

 So to recap, what's your next agile experiment?
 If you don't know you're taking a huge risk generating a lot of code that no one will ever use.